 These three elements, working together, create solid, persuasive communication.

-Language Out of Balance
+Propaganda, or Language Out of Balance

 Propaganda is rhetoric at an extreme, where the Ethos-Pathos-Logos triangle gets skewed into a false caricature of its former self.